 What can we do now?Obtain a copy of the ISO 9001:2015 standard and conduct some research into the significant changes.

 Consider starting a risk management plan, if you don’t already have one, and begin thinking how to address risk in your business - consider typical risk processes, such as risk determination, risk control, risk mitigation and the acceptable level of risk.

 Consider a plan for appropriate training and awareness for all parties having an impact on the effectiveness of your company.

-ACS Registrars have developed a Checklist to identify areas where your Management Systems may require adjustment and changes to be made.
-For a copy of this please contact ACS Registrars Ltd Accredited Office
+The British Assessment Bureau have developed a Checklist to identify areas where your Management Systems may require adjustment and changes to be made.
+For a copy of this please contact The British Assessment Bureau Accredited Office